- What are cookies for?

 - To disable cookies: In the ‘Cookies’ section, pick ‘Block sites from setting any data’.

-- Note there are various levels of cookie enablement and disablement in Chrome.
+- Note that there are various levels of cookie enablement and disablement in Chrome.

 - Click the menu button, and choose ‘Preferences’.